ojd2/CS4201_GC/README.md

 procedure.
 Rather the algorithm, uses traversing methods over unreachable and reachable objects in the heap.
 This is known as the marking phase, - subsequently, the sweep phase occurs soon after.
-Sweeping takes all the unreachable objects and assigns them too an empty space.
+Sweeping takes all the unreachable objects and assigns them to an empty space.
 Other various algorithms have derived from mark and sweep, such as the Stop and Copy algorithm this program is derived from.